Nekeshia Henderson: Early life and college

 Henderson attended South Oak Cliff High School in Dallas, Texas.

 Henderson played for the Texas Longhorns of the University of Texas from 1991 to 1995, playing in 96 games and starting 64.
 She recorded 12.0 points, 3.9 rebounds, 4.7 assists and 1.9 steals per game during her college career.
 She earned First Team All-Southwest Conference honors and was named the SWC Freshman of the Year in 1992.
 Henderson garnered Second Team All-SWC recognition in 1995.
 She was named the Team MVP for the 1994–95 season.
 She graduated with a bachelor's degree in applied learning & development.

 Professional career

-San Jose Lasers and Colorado Xplosion
+American Basketball League

-Henderson began her professional career playing for the San Jose Lasers and Colorado Xplosion.
-She signed a replacement contract with the Colorado Xplosion in December 1996.
+Henderson began her professional career in 1996 playing in the American Basketball League.
+She played six games for the San Jose Lasers before leaving the team.
+She signed a replacement contract with the Colorado Xplosion in December 1996 and played three more games with them.

-Houston Comets
+Houston Comets (first stint)

 Henderson spent the 1997 season on the Houston Comets' developmental squad as a shooting guard.
 She never played in an actual game for the team during the season and was released shortly after the 1997 season ended.